Useful Information for applicants

-Does it matter if I don’t put Long Road as my first or second choice?
+Does it matter if I don’t put Long Road as my first choice?

-What happens if I’m not predicted to achieve a Grade C in Maths and/or English GCSE?
+What happens if I’m not predicted a Grade 4 in Maths and/or English GCSE?

-All options, including re-taking GCSEs, will be discussed with you at your admissions interview.
+All options, including re-taking GCSEs, will be discussed with you at your Advice and Guidance Meeting.

 Do you accept IGCSEs?

-Yes – all qualifications equivalent to GCSEs are accepted.
-If you are unsure about your qualifications, please contact the Admissions Team on email@example.com.
+Yes, we accept all qualifications equivalent to GCSEs.
+If you are unsure about your qualifications please email email@example.com

-Your parent/carers are welcome to attend your interview with you.
+Your parent/carer is encouraged to attend your Advice and Guidance Meeting with you.

-During the summer term information about Long Road, including your enrolment interview date/time, will be emailed to you and an enrolment pack will be sent to you via post.
+During the summer term information about the enrolment process, including your enrolment interview date/time, will be emailed to you and an enrolment pack will be sent to you via post.